 After an accident or incident resulting in serious bodily injury, there are many things the victim must do.
 It can be easy not to stay on top of everything that must be done in the heat of the moment.
-One of the most important things to do is remember the necessary steps that will enable you to p
+One of the most important things to do is remember the necessary steps that will enable you to prove your claim.

 While many individuals seek medical treatment following an accident, they do not always follow up with the treatment plan or take their medications, attend follow up visits, or get enough rest.
 Victims often forget to keep adequate records, as well.
 Adequate records are crucial to a successful suit.
 If you have been injured in an accident resulting in bodily injury, contact Colombo Law today for a no-risk consultation.